Personalised business insurance

 Every angel is different, so it’s important to research their own preferences and investment history before going into pitch.
 In general, however, a shrewd angel is likely to be looking for the following in their potential investment:

-- Great people.
 Companies are made of people, not numbers.
-It’s you and your team upon which the success of your company ultimately depends.
+You and your team are the secret sauce of your company.
 Demonstrating that you’ve got a tight, committed, passionate team behind you will make any investor sit up and take notice.
 If you can, bring key players to pitch meetings and involve them in the discussion.
-Gaining angel investment is as much about forging relationships as anything else.
+Getting angel investment is as much about forging relationships as anything else.

 Angel investors won’t put their money into anything that seems like it’s a passing fad for you and your team.
 For something to gain long-term traction, it needs to be born out of demonstrable passion and enthusiasm.
 If you’re truly putting your heart and soul into what you’re doing, let that show during your pitch.
 Lasting enthusiasm will carry your company on an upwards journey – and passion is infectious!

-- A good business plan.
-Of course, it can’t all be about people and passion.
-You need to back these things up with a solid, practical plan.
-A good business plan should be short, practical, and to the point.
+But it can’t all be about people and passion, you'll need to back these things up with a solid, practical plan.
+A good business plan should be short, pragmatic, and to the point.
 You can find more information and business plan templates through the UK government website.

-- Solid return potential.
-At the end of the day, an investment is not a charitable donation.
-Angel investors want to put their money to work.
+An investment is not a charitable donation and angel investors want to put their money to work.
 If they don’t think that your company is going to pay decent returns eventually, they have absolutely no incentive to invest.
 Everything we’re talking about here should ultimately combine to convince your audience that you’re a solid prospect who will take their money and add to it.